2007 Georgia Bulldogs football team: Kentucky

 The Dawgs had to shake off the rust after falling behind 10-0 early and did just that by scoring 24 of the game's final 27 points to complete the SEC schedule at 6-2.
 Georgia ran their winning streak over the Wildcats in Athens to 15 games.

 Georgia Tech

 Georgia tied a school-record with its seventh-consecutive win in the series of their rivals from Atlanta.
 Thomas Brown ran for 139 yards, unlike Moreno, who struggled and left the game with an ankle injury.
 The Georgia defense allowed just 12 completions on 32 pass attempts by the Yellow Jackets.

-Sugar Bowl
+Hawaii—Sugar Bowl

 Georgia controlled both sides of the line of scrimmage and completely outmanned the undefeated Western Athletic Conference champs from the beginning of the game to the end.
 The Bulldogs' previously unheralded defensive end Marcus Howard dominated the Warrior offensive line and was named the game's Most Valuable Player.
 This is only the second time a defensive player has been named MVP in the Sugar Bowl's history.
 The last defensive player to be named MVP was Walt Yowarsky, who played tackle for Kentucky, in 1951.